Peakboard/peakboard-templates.github.io/_extensions/Yarooms/en.md

 title_text: Yarooms
 by: Peakboard
 description:
-  - This extension enables easy access to Yarooms meetings for the Peakboard Designer.
+  - This extension allows you to connect the Yarooms room booking system as a data source in Peakboard.
+This way you can read data on the booking of the created rooms and, for example, design a dashboard that shows the occupancy of a specific room.
 lang: en
 weight: 1000
 isDraft: true